 used by bodybuilders to burn fat, and increase energy.

 in ephedra are the principal ingredient that gives ephedra its fat burning

 qualities.
-Alkaloids are a stimulant that increase metabolism.
+Alkaloids are a stimulant and increase the metabolism.
+The FDA banned

 For FDA information on ephedra,

 thermogenic, it should NOT be used by people / in situations where these

 properties might be harmful.
 There are some common sense rules about using

 Do not use ephedra if you have any medical

 problems as the use of a stimulant might overtax your system.
 Do not use

 ephedra if your activity / environment will prevent you from dissipating heat.